 Additive Manufacturing, or 3D Printing as it is most popularly known, is a rapidly evolving technology.
 Experts believe that it has ushered the 4th Industrial revolution and will prove to be one of the most revolutionary technology ever developed.

 Let us look at one such technology called Stereolithography (SLA).
-This article does not explain all about SLA 3D Printing Technology, but simply the working of the technology.
-The working of SLA 3D printing technology can be explained as follows:
+This article explains the working of the Stereolithography 3D printing technology.

 An SLA 3D printer consists of the below main components:

 Laser Source: Laser is the most important equipment used in SLA 3D printer.
 The laser cures the resin to form hard plastic.

 X-Y Scanning Mirror: The Laser beam from the source falls on the X-Y Scanning mirror and this points the beam on the resin and traces the geometry of the design.